-The Legal Aid Society was begun in the early 1960’s as a volunteer organization and created by attorneys who were members of the Orange County Bar Association.
-The volunteer attorneys agreed to take referrals in civil and criminal cases for local residents who could not afford an attorney.
-In 1967, the organization was formally incorporated in Florida as a not for profit under the name of Legal Aid Society of the Orange County Bar Association, Inc. It hired its first director and full time staff and offered free civil legal services.
-Currently, Legal Aid employs about 45 staff including 18 attorneys and coordinates the contributions of time and money from over 3000 volunteers both attorneys and non-attorneys.
+The Legal Aid Society opened its doors in the early 1960s as a volunteer organization created by attorneys who were members of the Orange County Bar Association.
+These volunteer attorneys agreed to take referrals in civil and criminal cases for local residents who could not afford an attorney.
+In 1967, the organization was formally incorporated in Florida as a nonprofit organization under the name, “Legal Aid Society of the Orange County Bar Association, Inc.”

 Today, the Legal Aid Society consists of about 50 staff members including 18 attorneys and relies greatly on the contributions of volunteered time and financial donations to provide Orange County’s most vulnerable residents with quality, legal services.

 Financial support for Legal Aid is diverse.
 It was one of the first legal aid programs to receive financial support through a user fee add-on to court filing fees in civil cases.
 United Way, now Heart of Florida United Way, has provided funding for over 30 years.
 Attorney contributions are one of the three largest continuing sources of funds, now providing about $400,000 annually.
 In the 1980s, the Legal Aid Society began receiving grants from the Interest On Lawyers Trust Account program which is administered through The Florida Bar Foundation.
 Additional sources of funds are City of Orlando, Orange County Government, The Florida Bar Foundation, Dr. Phillips Charities, & Bob Woodruff Foundation.